aakn/work-store/README.md

 ### Running the application

+#### Configuration

+The config file can be found at manager/config/development.yaml

-#### Starting the service
+#### Starting
 ```bash
 ./gradlew run
 ```

 #### Populating the data

-The data has to be first populated using the batch processor
+The data can be populated using the batch processor

 ```bash
 curl -X POST "http://localhost:3000/api/works" -H 'content-type: application/json' -d '{